 With temperatures dropping and the classic check already dancing in our heads, we thought it was time to log the winter staple in our authenticity book.
-Read on for Senior Director of Authentication Graham Wetzbarger’s advice on spotting the real deal.
+Read on for our expert team’s advice on spotting the real deal.

 The majority of Burberry’s scarves are produced in England and Scotland, but if you purchase scarves from a Burberry outlet or another country, they may be manufactured in places such as Turkey and China.
 For a period of time, Burberry included a white tag beneath the navy brand tag with more information that was designed to be removed after purchase, so some tags may not include a country of origin.

 If you spot a tag in another language, there’s no need to panic at first glance.
 Many countries require fiber content and care instructions in their national languages, so sometimes manufacturers will include this information in a language other than English.

 Burberry scarves come in many different dimensions, fabrication types and colorways, so while the standard camel house check will be accented with black and red, riffs on the traditional scheme abound.
 Whether you’ve got the traditional house check, the Nova check or another variation, however, the pattern will always be the same.